Mass Storage System - Gyrfalcon

 Gyrfalcon is designed to keep the most frequently used data quickly accessible and to economically store data that is accessed less often.
 This is achieved by employing high-performance disks for the freshest working data and by moving older data to economical tape storage with the help of software algorithms and the system configuration.

-This mass storage system is available to all Peregrine users and projects.
-Users without a Peregrine account may also request access.
+This mass storage system is available to all HPC system users and projects.
+Users without an account may also request access.

 - Both the amount of data and the number of files will be managed with quotas, and quotas are enforced by the group of the files.

-- Projects that receive an allocation on the Peregrine system will be provided with space on this system, with the project quota determined as part of the allocation process.
-Allocations receives a default 2 million file quota when the allocation is created.
+- Projects that receive an allocation on HPC systems will be provided with space on this system, with the project quota determined as part of the allocation process.
+Allocations receive a default 2 million file quota when the allocation is created.
 To request additional space or file quota, contact us.

 - Gyrfalcon is not backed up.
 Two copies of all data are stored on different media; however, if a user deletes their files, there is no backup from which to restore them.